|

 the problem because they're not addressing this fascia.

-If you, or someone you
+If you, or someone

-body so it's more flexible and agile at the same time that the back
+whole body so it's more flexible and agile at the same time that the back

 problem gets less, or even goes away.